Nothing New Tonight

-Stasera niente di nuovo (literally: Tonight nothing is new) is a 1942 Italian drama film directed by Mario Mattoli and starring Alida Valli.
+Nothing New Tonight (Stasera niente di nuovo) is a 1942 Italian drama film directed by Mario Mattoli and starring Alida Valli, Carlo Ninchi and Antonio Gandusio.
+It was shot at the Safa Palatino Studios in Rome.
+The film's sets were designed by the art directors Piero Filippone and Mario Rappini.

 Plot

-Cesare, a journalist, recognizes among some prostitutes arrested by the police, the young woman that saved his life some time earlier, without his having learned her identity.
+Cesare, a journalist, recognises among some prostitutes arrested by the police, the young woman that saved his life some time earlier, without his having learned her identity.
 He tries to help the woman, Maria, and convince her to change her life, but without success.

 Later on, Maria asks Cesare for his help.
 She is dying in a hospital, but cannot tell her parents, because, some time earlier, she had told them that she was married.
 So, in the last hours of her life, Cesare marries Maria, and then calls for her family to be with her.